khinsen/leibniz/README.md

    is indicated near the end of the installation process, so have a careful look at the log output of `raco pkg install ...`.

+For more information, see the Leibniz manual:

+  - In DrRacket, go to the "Help" menu and select "Racket Documentation".

+  - From a terminal command line, run "raco docs"

+This will open the table of contents of the Racket documentation in a browser.
+Search for "Leibniz" and click the link.

 ## License

 I expect to properly document and release this code at some time,